-When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.
+When barbecue season hits, it’s important to clean your grill; no matter how much rust it is covered in, you want to flip burgers, not rust!

 Equipment You’ll Need to Remove Rust From Your Grill

-Before cleaning, it’s recommended to prepare all your cleaning supplies before taking apart your grill.
+Preparing all your cleaning supplies before taking apart your grill is recommended.

-Don’t be alarmed, this may get messy so you can always wear gloves.
-It’s kind of like cleaning the dishes to take off food bits and food grime, just more scrubbing, and rust involved.
+Don’t be alarmed.
+This may get messy, so you can always wear gloves.
+It’s like cleaning the dishes to remove food bits and grime, with more scrubbing and rust involved.

 The following supplies you’ll need to clean your grill: